 Pass-through entity "excess" business losses.
-Through 2025, the TCJA applies a limit to deductions for current-year business losses incurred by noncorporate taxpayers: Such losses generally can't offset more than \$250,000 (\$500,000 for married couples filing jointly) of income from other sources, such as salary, self-employment income, interest, dividends and capital gains.
+The TCJA applies a limit to deductions for current-year business losses incurred by noncorporate taxpayers: For 2023, such losses generally can't offset more than \$289,000 (\$578,000 for married couples filing jointly) of income from other sources, such as salary, self-employment income, interest, dividends and capital gains.
 (The limit is adjusted annually for inflation.)
 Excess losses are carried forward to later tax years and can then be deducted under the NOL rules.
+In 2022, the Inflation Reduction Act extended the limit through 2028.